 - Did you refuse a breath or blood test?

-The consequences of an administrative hearing suspension depend on your record in Gasconade County, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Gasconade County and across Missouri:

-- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Gasconade County, MO area after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Gasconade County after 30 days.

 - Second DWI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.